-Worm gearing is frequently fitted to the spindles, a bronze worm wheel, keved to the bottom of the spindle, gearing with a worm driven by the engine, the shaft carrying the worm is fitted with a thrust bearing to take the thrust due to driving the wheel.
+Worm gearing is frequently fitted to the spindles, a bronze worm wheel, keyed to the bottom of the spindle, gearing with a worm driven by the engine, the shaft carrying the worm is fitted with a thrust bearing to take the thrust due to driving the wheel.

+to take the thrust due to driving the wheel.
 There is considerable friction between a worm and its wheel, and the worm is generally arranged to dip in an oil bath, being thus constantly lubricated.

-A worm is a screw with the thread of proper shape to work with the · worm wheel, which may be regarded as a nut.
+A worm is a screw with the thread of proper shape to work with the . worm wheel, which may be regarded as a nut.
 Just as pressing on the end of a nut without turning it does not screw it up on the bolt, so no force exerted on the wheel will move the worm; thus a capstan or cable holder driven by worm gear cannot be moved by the pull of the cable when the engine is stopped.